 This phenomenon is especially rampant on social media sites, like Facebook.
 "I've seen bad advice being given on innocent posts posing a question," Corriel tells me.
 "I see young moms posting questions about their children's ailments and getting completely wrong answers from random people."

-Of course there are times that a cough can be one of the first signs of lung cancer, but is lung cancer the most common cause of a cough?
+Of course, there are times that a cough can be one of the first signs of lung cancer, but is lung cancer the most common cause of a cough?
 Absolutely not.

 Even when the information listed online is accurate, it's rarely specific enough to be helpful.
 "Each person has a different family history, has experienced different risk factors, and has his own social history, all of which contribute to the decision-making process a physician goes through," says Corriel.
 In addition, it's quite common for medical websites to list all the myriad diseases a symptom could mean, placing "common cold" next to "cancer," and this often leads to panic.
 "Of course there are times that a cough can be one of the first signs of lung cancer, but is lung cancer the most common cause of a cough?
 Absolutely not," Corriel says.

 Beyond creating anxiety, misinformation from the internet can cause patients and doctors to spend extraordinary amounts of time and money on unneeded testing.
-"I had an elderly gentleman who read up on his symptom online and, after spending a long time explaining to him what benign ailment he actually had, he continued to insist, again and again, that this was not true because the internet said so," Corriel recalls.
+"I had an elderly gentleman who read up on his symptoms online and, after spending a long time explaining to him what benign ailment he actually had, he continued to insist, again and again, that this was not true because the internet said so," Corriel recalls.
 "In this world of growing insurance denials and difficulties getting tests covered, the doctor bears the brunt of ordering the unnecessary testing that results from these searches."

 In less common cases, the internet can lead you to believe your ailment is less serious than it actually is.
 "If you had a website that said, 'Don’t worry about chest pain, it’s probably nothing,' that might be correct, but if a good number of people took that advice, eventually someone would die of a heart attack, clot in their lungs, or tear in their aorta—the serious life-threatening causes of chest pain," says Burchett.
 So the argument for seeing a real-life doctor works both ways.